 Have you ever wondered what people in other countries put on the table for Christmas?
 From Japan to Ghana, and even Brazil, we’ve got a few fun traditions to share.

-Christmas is a much-celebrated holiday that brings hearts close and families together from all over.
+Christmas is a much-celebrated holiday that brings families together around the world and, as a traditional feast day, there is always plenty of food on the table!
 From overcrowded KFC’s in Japan to Pavlova in Australia, each part of the world has a story to tell.

 La Bûche de Noël is a French cake that is typically served as dessert after Christmas dinner.
 The sponge cake is rolled into a log shape and covered with an often textured chocolate buttercream, which resembles tree bark.
 The décor doesn’t stop there.
 You’ll often see these yule log cakes embellished with meringue mushrooms and piped holly leaves too.